Projection free methods on product domains: Convergence analysis

 \section{Convergence analysis}

 In this section, we analyze the convergence properties of our algorithmic framework.
-In particular, we show that under a suitably defined angle condition on the blocks and a local KL condition on the objective function, we get, for any block selection strategy used, a linear convergence rate.
+In particular, we show that under a suitably defined angle condition on the blocks and a local KL condition on the objective function, we get, for any block selection strategy used, a linear convergence rate. \damiano{The convergence analysis presented in this section extends the results given in \cite{rinaldi2020avoiding} to the block coordinate setting, a demanding task which is by no means straightforward.
+Hence, some novel arguments are required for this extension, which are now introduced, and then described in detail in the appendix.}

 Our convergence framework makes use of the angle condition introduced in \cite{rinaldi2020unifying,rinaldi2020avoiding}.
 Such a condition ensures that the slope of the descent direction selected by the method is optimal up to a constant.
 We now recall this angle condition.
 For $\x \in \OM$ and $\g \in \rr^n$ we first define the directional slope lower bound as